-The student will be sent to the Primary Principal.
+The student will be sent to the Deputy Head of school and Primary Principal.
 Depending on the seriousness of the problem the Principal will either:

 - give the student a warning about appropriate use of computers, clarify the rules, and record their name, or - remove the student's right to use school computers for a fixed period of time (and then let the rest of the school staff know about this).